 Who can buy insurance through a health care exchange?

-Since the introduction of the Affordable Care Act (ACA), most Americans can purchase health insurance through a health care exchange.
-However, incarcerated people and those living outside the United States cannot purchase insurance through the marketplace.
+Incarcerated people and those living outside the United States cannot purchase insurance through the marketplace.

-Adjusted Gross Income (Form 1040 Line 37) +
+Adjusted gross income (Form 1040 Line 37) +

-Nontaxable Social Security benefits (Form 1040 Line 20a minus Line 20b) +
+Nontaxable Social Security benefits (Form 1040 Line 20a minus 20b) +

 Tax-exempt interest (Form 1040 Line 8b) +